raymondworkshop/raymondworkshop.github.io/_posts/slides.md

 -   Check out the introduction on [Japan in views of culture](https://drive.google.com/open?id=1pxve4i0LEUI8Vyv14BEAUQD_2UsKusw74gt32sZRxso)

-#### Some of my slides on Artificial Intelligence and its applications in language & speech at HSUHK
+#### Some of my slides on Artificial Intelligence and its applications in Language & Speech at HSUHK

 -   Our paper "[Mapping Customer Needs in Natural Language to Product Specifications by Using Word Embeddings](https://drive.google.com/file/d/1pfpff9EWB2gOGllzh8DHIapp-fBGlC55/view?usp=sharing)" has been accepted for publication at apiems2018, HK.
     -   [How to define the objectives and collect or generate your dataset](https://docs.google.com/presentation/d/1XpAfL3T-A0cxyRjVbmZFE2M8jsFQrwycfGX042OSP18/edit?usp=sharing)